Will Robots replace Teachers in the Future?

 - Interacting with a robot teacher can help students grasp technological skills in a better way.

-- They are typically programmed with the latest information and hence deliver students with the latest knowledge and methodologies in any subject.
+- They are typically programmed with updated information and hence deliver students with the latest knowledge and methodologies in any subject.

 - Research suggests students are more enthusiastic to be mentored by robots than by actual humans.